lucky-chap/shelf/README.md

 - Frontend env:
   - VITE_UNSPLASH_ACCESS_KEY = your_unsplash_key (used for enabling the UI option)

-- Test Unsplash image search:
-  1. Set both UNSPLASH_ACCESS_KEY and VITE_UNSPLASH_ACCESS_KEY.
-  2. Open Admin → Settings → Theme → Background Settings.
-  3. Choose "Unsplash Image", search, and select an image.
-  4. Save settings, then preview on the landing page.
+### Stripe Configuration

+- Backend secrets (Encore Infrastructure tab):
+  - stripe_secret_key = sk_live_xxx or sk_test_xxx
+  - stripe_webhook_secret = whsec_xxx

+- Frontend env:
+  - VITE_STRIPE_PUBLISHABLE_KEY = pk_live_xxx or pk_test_xxx

+Flow:
+- Paid product: Frontend calls backend to create a Checkout Session, then redirects using Stripe.js.
+- Success page: Reads session_id and requests the backend to generate a secure, time-limited download link.
+- Free product: Frontend requests a short-lived signed download URL directly from the backend and shows the dialog.

 ## General Notes

 - Ensure .env is loaded for both Vite (frontend) and Node/Encore (backend).
-- Never hardcode keys; always use environment variables (or Encore Secrets for backend).
+- Never hardcode keys; always use environment variables (and Encore Secrets for backend).
 - Clear errors are returned if configuration is missing or invalid.

 [Secrets]: https://encore.dev/docs/primitives/config